singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Automatic read-write operations to reorganize the data or to remove deleted items.
 - A Cloud Bigtable instance is mostly just a container for your clusters and nodes, which do all of the real work.
 - Tables belong to instances, not to clusters or nodes.
 So if you have an instance with up to 2 clusters, you can't assign tables to individual clusters
-- **For time-series data, BigTable is recommended** as it is highly scalable.
+- For time-series data, financial data or IOT data, **BigTable is recommended** as it is highly scalable.
 - Security:
 	- Access is given to Bigtable via IAM.
 	- Can manage security at project, instance and table levels